A Scalable Nystrom-Based Kernel Two-Sample Test with Permutations: Statistical guarantees

 A key quantity in the analysis is the so-called effective dimension.
 This quantity depends both on the choice of the kernel as well as on the probability distributions.
 We define it for the pooled dataset and any $λ>0$ as

-Notably, the effective dimension depends on the distributions $P,Q$ only through the covariance operator $\covM$, and can be interpreted as a smooth estimate of the number of eigenvalues of $\covM$ that are exceed a given threshold $λ$.
-Under \Cref{a:bounded_kernel,a:poly_decay_mean}, there exists a constant $c_γ =c_\gamma (a_γ, \supk)$ such that it holds $\mdeff ≤ c_γ \lambda^{-γ}$ for any $λ>0$ (see \tcite[Lemma F.1]{chatalic2023EfficientNumericalIntegration}).
+Notably, the effective dimension depends on the distributions $P,Q$ only through the covariance operator $\covM$, and can be interpreted as a smooth estimate of the number of eigenvalues of $\covM$ that exceed a given threshold $λ$.
+Under \Cref{a:bounded_kernel,a:poly_decay_mean}, there exists a constant $c_γ =c_\gamma (a_γ, \supk)$ such that it holds $\mdeff ≤ c_γ \lambda^{-γ}$ for any $λ>0$ (see \tcite[Section F.1]{chatalic2025EfficientNumericalIntegration}).

 We are now ready to state the following result regarding the error induced by the Nyström approximation of the $\MMD$.

 \begin{tlemma}{Nyström MMD Approximation}{bound_MMD_nys_new} Let $\delta \in (0, 1)$, $z \geq 1$, and $\lambda_0 > 0$.
 Consider $\nf \geq 1$ landmarks $\ldm{1}, \ldots, \ldm{\nf}$ sampled with replacement from the pooled dataset $\XY$ according to the distribution induced by $(z, \lambda_0, δ/6)$-approximate kernel ridge leverage scores (AKRLS).
 Granted \Cref{a:bounded_kernel,a:poly_decay_mean}, and provided that